How Identity and Access Management (IAM) secures your cloud

 • Protecting confidential data on cloud platforms – Protecting data at rest is mainly the responsibility of cloud users.
 An IAM access control policy is, therefore, essential.
 With proper access controls, outsiders will not have access to cloud containers and databases, reducing the risk of data breaches.

-What tools & policies do I need to implement IAM for the cloud?
+What tools & policies are needed to implement IAM for the cloud?

 Cloud IAM setups vary according to each company’s cloud deployment.
-But IAM configurations have components in common.
+However, IAM configurations have components in common.
 Core tools and policies include:

-• Zero trust – As a best practice, IAM systems on the cloud should enforce the “principle of least privilege.”
+As a best practice, IAM systems on the cloud should enforce the “principle of least privilege”.
 Each user should only have access to the resources they require and be blocked from every other cloud asset.
+A Zero Trust approach assumes all users are potential threats and verifies them at each access request instead of relying on network location.

 Protect your assets with a cloud IAM system